multiavatar/Multiavatar/README.md

 `ver` - Pass an object to force a specific initial version, for example: `multiavatar('test', false, {'part': '01', 'theme': 'A'});`

-This is the 0.1 version of Multiavatar, not the final release.
 While the algorithm generates 12 billion unique avatars, some parts (eyes, mouth) are still similar, so it means that currently there are less than 12 billion unique avatars.
 It is trivial to make all avatars unique by slightly changing the color, but visually that would not make a difference.
 That's why instead of forcing a formal solution, some parts are left unfinished intentionally.

 The design of shapes, and the multicultural balance of avatars are also open for further polishing, optimization, creative ideas and improvements.